-There is no cost for a sales tax permit in Texas, however some businesses are required to post a security bond.
+There is no cost for a sales tax permit in the state of Texas, however, some businesses are required to post a security bond.

 How long does it take to get a Texas sales tax permit?

 Expect 2-3 weeks to process the sales tax permit when filing online and up to 4 weeks when submitting by mail.

 Do you have to renew your Texas sales tax permit?

 The sales tax permit is a one-time registration, and no renewals are needed.
 Be mindful that if any information about the business changes, such as the mailing address, additional locations, or change in ownership, those changes need to be updated with the Comptroller of Public Accounts.